tsetliff/web-app-framework/README.md

 # Web Application Framework
 A tiny PHP web application framework.

-I'm mostly doing this as an exercize in picking through some decisions other frameworks have made.
+I had some issues with other frameworks, so this was just intended to be a demo of implemented solutions.
+I am also trying small projects on other frameworks for work and we decided that one of the things we would each try would be to implement our own.

 ## Keeping it simple
-I think that everyone has their own idea of simple, this is designed for a project that you want to be able to easily test with phpunit and dependency injection but isn't so large that you need to split your project into multiple packages within the project.
-The idea is that if your project becomes that big you should probably use something like service oriented architecture to split it up anyway.
+I think that everyone has their own idea of simple.
+In reality simple tends to be what we know or what helps us acomplish our goals with as little work as possible.
+In this case I want to accomplish the design goals under "what this framework has", so if you like those goals then this is the shortest path I could find to those features.

-## Design goals
+## What this framework has - Design goals
 * MVC style framework.
-* Di/Configuration autocompletes in PhpStorm 10+
+* Dependency injection/Configuration autocompletes in PhpStorm 10+
-* PSR 2 compliant
+* PSR-2 compliant
-* Di/Configuration both work the same way, and can be configured per environment.
-* Very few dependencies I will use phpunit to run example tests but not as part of this project
+* Per environment configuration.
+* PHP 6.4 and PHP 7 compatible.
+* No dependencies outside of core PHP.
 * Easy to debug from end to end.
-I want to hit very little code before hitting the custom logic in the controller.
+I want to hit very little code from the request to the custom logic in the controller.
-* A handful of common simple objects that you can optionally use (Session, Log, Request, Response)
+* A handful of common simple objects that you can optionally use, I'll decide as I go.
-* As I am using this framework to implement a small example somewhere else one requirement of that example is to use REST verbs, so they will be handled by the controllers.
+* REST verbs route.

+## What this framework does not have
+* "Magic" as that really just means "Have fun figuring out what I did".
+Assuming you have done some PHP I want you to easily understand what your debugger walks through, no magic.
+If you don't understand something feel free to send me a message.
+* No internal package system though you can add composer.
+The idea is that if your project becomes that big you should probably use something like service oriented architecture to split it up anyway.
+You can however easily pull in libraries with composer.
+* A bunch of other stuff that is common to frameworks, I did this as a quick side project but if you write something extremely light weight I'll consider a pull request.
+I may also add additional objects as I feel that I need to.

 ## Example flow when using this framework
 An http POST happens: http://yoursite/Account/save